Boy, have I got a sales funnel template for you!

 Should You Pay for a Sales Funnel Template?

 After reading this guide, I hope you realize that you don't need to do that (unless you want to).
-If the time is right to invest, check out KINGPIN Sales Funnel Software.
-We've got hundreds of free themes and templates for you there.

-But if it's early in the game and you're trying to keep costs low, I've actually written a guide to show you how to generate leads without spending any money.
+If it's early in the game and you're trying to keep costs low, I've actually written a guide to show you how to generate leads without spending any money.
 Check out my definitive guide, How to Build a Lead Generation Website.

 But John warns that many business owners underestimate the difficulty of "integrating shopping cart systems, lead capture systems, email follow up systems, and more all on a CMS."